rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 - idealo
 - Heureka
 - Yandex Market (YML) & more than <a href="https://rextheme.com/best-woocommerce-product-feed/online-merchants/?utm_source=repo&utm_medium=repo&utm_campaign=repo_merchantpage&utm_id=repo_merchantpage" target="_blank"> 180+ merchants</a>.
-- Twitter (Currently X)
+- Twitter Ads (Currently X)

 You can literally start from zero and create perfect product feeds in as low as **3 simple steps!**

-1. Select Your Preferred Merchant
+1. Select Your Preferred Merchant.
-2. Configure Product Data For Your Feed
+2. Configure Product Data For Your Feed.
 3. Generate Feed by clicking The Publish Button.

 And that’s it.
 It’s That Easy! 🤩